pipefox/fvtt-simple-dice-roller-deluxe/README.md

 ## Known Issues
 **Click [HERE](https://github.com/pipefox/fvtt-simple-dice-roller-deluxe/issues/new/choose) to submit an issue!**
-* Note that the Spanish and French localizations were done with machine translation.
+* Note that the Spanish and French localizations were done with machine translation.<br>
+Feel free to make pull requests with corrected json texts!
 * 'Call of Cthulhu' Bonus/Penalty rolls work correctly, but the detailed chat output does not look nice.
-For better integration, use the Cthulhu 7th Edition System for Foundry.<br>
+For better integration, use the Cthulhu 7th Edition System for Foundry.
-Feel free to make pull requests with corrected json texts!

 <hr/>